 I do not know at what time we left Siding No. 13; but when we started we went west as far as Siding No. 15.
 The last run of seven or ten miles from No. 14 to No. 15 was a little rough, and the engine and contractor's car, as well as the construction-train, were all behind us, so we were pushed along.
 This mode of locomotion is not pleasant on an old-established line-far less so on one that has not been constructed forty-eight hours.
 However, we reached No. 15 Siding in due course, and were rather glad to have done so in safety; but directly afterwards one of the construction cars, loaded with iron rails, broke down, and had to be unloaded before the train could proceed.
 Our quarters for the night were at Siding No. 15, 140 miles west of Medicine Hat.
-It was curious to think that the rails on which our car now rested were not even laid at six o'clock yesterday evening, and that at the present moment (7 p.m. on the following day) the line was finished four miles on ahead farther west. tractor's car ran on to the end for the night, while we were left at Siding No. 15, where we formed part of a settlement which was only started vesterday, and would move on to-morrow to the next Siding.
+It was curious to think that the rails on which our car now rested were not even laid at six o'clock yesterday evening, and that at the present moment (7 p.m. on the following day) the line was finished four miles on ahead farther west.
+The contractor's car ran on to the end for the night, while we were left at Siding No. 15, where we formed part of a settlement which was only started yesterday, and would move on to-morrow to the next Siding.
 This settlement consisted of a line of cars (including a store), several tents, and a butcher's shop, the latter being simply two bullocks killed and hung on poles in the There were also several waggons with stores, &c., a good many dogs, and two foxes.
-Some of our party meditated a visit to General Strange, who lives somewhere in these parts, and to whom we had an introduction, but we finally agreed to give up the idea, and to renew our journey all together in the morning. graphed to him personally, but I have also kept up a constant line of communication with various station-masters along the whole line, especially at Brandon, telling them to be on the look-out for him.
+Some of our party meditated a visit to General Strange, who lives somewhere in these parts, and to whom we had an introduction, but we finally agreed to give up the idea. and to renew our journey all together in the morning.

 I sent a telegram the last thing this evening to Clive at Medicine Hat, on the chance of his coming there by the night train.
 I really do not know how many telegrams I have now sent, hoping they may find him somewhere.
-Not only have I continually tele-
+Not only have I continually telegraphed to him personally, but I have also kept up a constant line of communication with various station-masters along the whole line, especially at Brandon, telling them to be on the look-out for him.

-The next morning (July 27th) we were up pretty early; but as so many different times seem kept here, it is rather difficult to know what clock to go bywhether Winnipeg time or something more local. were to start in two conveyances, viz., a waggon on springs, which would hold eight, and a double buggy to take four, leaving room besides for the driver, &c.
-The two hind-wheels of this latter vehicle showed signs The spokes were strengthened by extra of hard work. pieces of wood, tied round with cow-hide, both hindwheels being the same.
+The next morning (July 27th) we were up pretty early; but as so many different times seem kept here, it is rather difficult to know what clock to go bywhether Winnipeg time or something more local.
+We were to start in two conveyances, viz., a waggon on springs, which would hold eight, and a double buggy to take four, leaving room besides for the driver, &c.
+The two hind-wheels of this latter vehicle showed signs of hard work.
+The spokes were strengthened by extra pieces of wood, tied round with cow-hide, both hindwheels being the same.
 Thus patched they were considered to be in readiness for a forty miles' drive across a rough prairie.
 The waggon had a canvas covering.
 Starting on our drive, we followed alongside the railway grade for the first five miles, when we came to the end of the track, where the construction was going on.